alice-si/sensor-trx/README.md

 SMART CONTRACTS

 Authentication contract: admin gateway that ensures only the authorised project administrator can manage sensors.
-Project contract: this is the main inteface for the SensorTRX protocol, allowing calls to the sensor management, signature verification and charity claims contracts.
+Project contract: this is the main interface for the SensorTRX protocol, allowing calls to the sensor management, signature verification and charity claims contracts.
 Relayers can perform a query on the validity of signed sensor messages here.
 The Project contract also pays out bounties to relayers.
 Sensor management contract: allows the project manager to create authorised sensors (whitelist) and activate or deactivate them (in case they become unresponsive)
 Verifier contract: verifies the signature of whitelisted sensors
 Claims registry contract: records the claims made by charities (in this implementation)